devoft/MeassureSystem/README.md

   ```CSharp
   myContext.Jobs.Where(job => job.Duration > (TimeSpan) 5.min())
   ```
   **Solution 2** Consider implicit conversions to non-unit types.
-In this case `Time` can be plicitly converted to `TimeSpan`, so the cast is not needed:
+In this case `Time` can be implicitly converted to `TimeSpan`, so the cast is not needed:
   ```CSharp
   myContext.Jobs.Where(job => job.Duration > 5.min())
   ```